 To the institutional economists concerned with the status of their field the IF-ON model comes with good news.
 It implies two good reasons - one for all of them and the other for those who understand biology - why AIE is due for the promotion to the center of entire economics.
 The first reason directly follows from the great social value of the knowledge of the consequences of different IFs, noted in Section 3, which only AIE can produce.
 The second reason follows indirectly from the logical corespondence between the effects of IFs on economies and the effects of genomes on organisms, noted at the end of Section 4.
 What these effects also have in common is that they were for a long time ignored.
 At first, biologists knew even less about DNA than economists about institutional rules.
 In modern biology, however, it is clear that genomes contain the most fundamental constraints on, and guiding principles of, all biological processes in all kinds of organisms, and that genomics is therefore the center of entire biology.
-The IF-ON model makes it clear that IFs contain the most fundamental constraints on, and guiding principles of, all economic processes in all types of economies.
-That AIE is due to be the center of entire economics then logically follows.
+The IF-ON model makes it clear that IFs contain the most fundamental constraints on, and guiding principles of, all economics then logically follows.